Ensemble Kalman Methods: A Mean Field Perspective: State Estimation: Discrete Time

 \subsubsection{Second Order Transport -- Summary}

 It is helpful at this point to take stock of two approximations to filtering that we have introduced, Gaussian projected filtering and approximate transport, and discuss their inter-relations.
 For simplicity we do this in the context of mean field stochastic maps, but similar considerations extend to mean field deterministic maps.
+In this subsection we also include Example \ref{ex:mfk} demonstrating the existence of mean field maps for the Kalman filter which, recall, applies only in the linear Gaussian setting.